agusgarcia3007/Node-ts-template/README.md

 ## Prerequisites

-To use this project, you need to have Node.js and Yarn installed.
+To use this project, you need to have Node.js installed.

 ## Installation